LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 --------

-Logtalk implements :term:`static binding` and :term:`dynamic binding` for message sending calls.
+Logtalk implements :term:`static binding` and :term:`dynamic binding` for message-sending calls.
 For dynamic binding, a caching mechanism is used by the runtime.
 It's useful to measure the performance overhead in *number of logic inferences* compared with plain Prolog and Prolog modules.
 Note that the number of logic inferences is a metric independent of the